1jour1vin

 About the wine:

-A very satisfying Côtes-du-Rhône, with an excellent balance between generous red fruit aromas and delicate spicy notes, and remarkably fine tannins for an entry-level wine.
-These support a long, velvety finish.
-A cuvée composed of 60% Grenache, 30% Syrah and 10% Mourvèdre.
-To enjoy or keep.
+A very satisfying Côtes-du-Rhône, offering an excellent balance between generous aromas of red fruit and delicate spicy notes, with remarkably fine tannins for an entry-level wine.
+These tannins support the long, velvety finish.
+A blend of 60% Grenache, 30% Syrah, and 10% Mourvèdre.
+Enjoy now or cellar.

 Jeb Dunnuck